open-telemetry/opentelemetry.io/content/en/docs/languages/cpp/getting-started.md

 This page will show you how to get started with OpenTelemetry in C++.

-You learn how to instrument a C++ application, such that [traces](/docs/concepts/signals/traces/) are emitted to the terminal.
+You will learn how to instrument a C++ application, such that [traces](/docs/concepts/signals/traces/) are emitted to the terminal.

 ## Prerequisites